-UCITS, or Undertakings for Collective Investment in Transferable Securities, are investment funds that comply with European Union regulations, and designed to protect investors.
+UCITS, or Undertakings for Collective Investment in Transferable Securities, are investment funds that comply with European Union regulations designed to protect investors.
 They offer several key benefits:

 Example:

-Suppose a $100 dividend is paid out by both a US ETF and a UCITS ETF:
+If a dividend of $100 is paid out by both a US stock and a UCITS ETF:

-This lower withholding tax on UCITS ETFs can result in higher net dividend income for long-term investors.
+With lower withholding taxes on UCITS ETFs, you can enjoy a higher net dividend income as a long-term investor.

 Strong protection